QiTASC/hatchinq/README.md

 Currently it is work in progress.

-Implementation is based on [mdgriffith/elm-ui](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest/) with inspiration of [Material Design](https://material.io)
+Implementation is based on [mdgriffith/elm-ui](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest/).

-Next components are available so far:
+Next UI elements are available so far:
  - AppBar
  - Button
  - Checkbox